 We suspect this vow to give back will be good for about two or three service projects throughout the months of January and February.
 Although that is admirable, sooner or later life gets in the way.
 Build time in your weekly schedule for volunteering so you are more inclined to consistently give back throughout the year.

 Whether it be your desk at work or that one chair you pile miscellaneous items on, we all have some room to tidy up our lives.
 After feeling a sense of accomplishment from tackling the first of six desk drawers, you can get burnt out pretty quickly thinking about starting the second one.
 At this point, most give up and convince themselves they work best in a mess.
 Sure.
 You just keep telling yourself that.
 Instead of organizing by room, try organizing by category beginning with the least sentimental items.
 Start with electronic cords and financial documents, then when you’re ready, tackle books and clothes.

 4. Travel More

-We know you said 2018 was the year to check more off the bucket list, but your wallet disagrees.
+We know you said this was the year to check more off the bucket list, but your wallet disagrees.
 Pick one trip you can focus on making great, and spare yourself some major expenses in the long run.